DarraghGeo/poker-extval/README.md

 ## Features

 - **Comprehensive Hand Evaluation**: Evaluates all standard poker hand types (Royal Flush, Straight Flush, Four of a Kind, Full House, Flush, Straight, Three of a Kind, Two Pair, Pair, High Card)
+- **Strict Mode (Default)**: Only marks the strongest made hand and stronger draws, preventing weaker hands from being marked when stronger ones exist
 - **Detailed Categorization**: Categorizes pairs (Top, Middle, Bottom), two pairs, and three of a kind by position
 - **Draw Detection**: Identifies flush draws, backdoor flush draws, open-ended straight draws, and inside straight draws
+- **Key Cards and Kicker Cards**: Provides detailed card arrays showing which cards form each hand type and which are kickers
 - **Wheel Straight Support**: Handles Ace-low straights (A-2-3-4-5) correctly
 - **Multiple Card Support**: Accepts 5 or more cards and evaluates all possible 5-card combinations
 - **Extensive Documentation**: Full JSDoc comments for all methods